Principle of Four-Circle Format (4CF) Imaging of 3-D objects

 - A novel method of representing the surface data of objects is described here.

 - The shape and colour detail of a 3-D object could be captured among four circular zones, as illustrated below.

-- A decoder program can interpret the 4CF image to render interactive views on user screen.
+A decoder program can interpret the 4CF image and render interactive views on user screen.